Uncas: Pequot War

 About 1635, Uncas developed relationships with important figures in the Connecticut Colony.
 He was a trusted ally of Captain John Mason, a partnership which lasted three and a half decades and several family generations beyond.
 Uncas sent word to Jonathan Brewster that Sassacus was planning to attack the colonists on the Connecticut River.
 Brewster described Uncas as being "faithful" to the colonists.
+Uncas's "loyalty" to the colonists can perhaps also be seen in the way he spoke to powerful colonial figures such as Thomas Hooker, who he claimed planned for and wanted the war, though his claims remain unproven.

 In 1637, during the Pequot War, Uncas was allied with the New England colonists and against the Pequots.
-He led his Mohegans in a joint attack with the colonists against the Pequots near Saybrook and against the Pequot Fort at Mystic River.
-The Pequots were defeated and the Mohegans incorporated much of the remaining Pequot people and their land.
+He led his Mohegans in a joint attack with the colonists against the Pequots near Saybrook and again against the Pequot Fort at Mystic River.
+The Pequots were defeated with heavy losses and the Mohegans incorporated much of the remaining Pequot people and their land.
+The incorporation nearly doubled the population under Uncas's care.
 In the 1638 Treaty of Hartford, Uncas made the Mohegans a tributary of the Connecticut River Colony.
 The treaty dictated that Uncas could pursue his interests in the Pequot country only with the explicit approval of the Connecticut Colony.
 The Mohegans had become a regional power.

 In 1640, Uncas added Sebequanash of the Hammonassets to his several wives.
 This marriage gave Uncas some type of control over their land which he promptly sold to New England colonists.
 The Hammonassets moved and became Mohegans.